 I served on the board of State Street Ballet of Santa Barbara for seven years and I’m proud to say the Company has celebrated its 25th anniversary.

-When I met Bill, I was fascinated with his cowboying background.
-He was the real deal, a cowboy born and raised in Montana.
-After the war, he returned to cowboying.
-From 1947 to 1949, he was the head dude wrangler on the exclusive Flying M.E. dude-divorce ranch outside of Reno.
-The “Biggest Little City” was still in its heyday of the six-week divorce era and the Flying M.E. catered to the upscale clientele… wealthy Eastern socialites with names like Astor and du Pont, and Hollywood movie stars like Clark Gable and Ava Gardner.
-My scant knowledge of the Reno divorce era was from the 1939 movie, The Women.
-Bill’s stories about his Flying M.E. years were like an old Hollywood movie coming to life.
+Bill was born and raised a cowboy in Montana.
+He was the real deal.
+On one of our early dates, he casually let on that after the war, he was the head dude wrangler on an exclusive dude and divorce ranch outside of Reno, the Flying M.E.
+The “Biggest Little City” was in its heyday of the six-week divorce era and the Flying M.E. catered to the upscale clientele… wealthy Eastern socialites with names like Astor and du Pont, and Hollywood movie stars like Clark Gable.
+Ava Gardner, and Rita Hayworth.
+I had seen the 1939 movie, The Women, and Bill’s stories about his Flying M.E. years were like an old Hollywood movie coming to life.
 “Bill, you have to write about those years.”
 I said.

-We sent an advance readers copy to Charles Champlin, the film critic and arts editor of The Los Angeles Times, who Bill had met at a Santa Barbara Writers Conference.
+We sent an advance readers copy to Charles Champlin, the film critic and arts editor of The Los Angeles Times.
 In his notes, Mr. Champlin wrote, “Though too young to have experienced the era firsthand, Sandra McGee immerses herself in the subject and captures in her writing the essence of the time.”
 Wow.

 The Psychic was Right, 2020

-Today, Bill and I have nine titles on Amazon.
-I spend eight or more hours a day sitting at my desk in front of my laptop.
+Today, I spend eight or more hours a day sitting in front of my laptop.
 I manage two websites, two blogs, two Facebook Pages, and other social media sites.
-I know how to format a print and an ebook for publication.
+I know how to format a book for print or digital publication.
 I know how to market a book.
-My name is on the cover of seven nonfiction books co-authored with Bill.
-Stories with my byline have been published in magazines.
+My name is on the cover of seven nonfiction books alongside Bill’s.
+I’ve published stories in magazines.
 And I’m receiving inquiries to consult with others who want my help with writing, publishing, and-or marketing their books.
-The point being: I was made for word processing – my favorite keys are backspace and delete – and I cannot remember what it was like to use a typewriter and edit with an eraser or white-out.
+The point being: as it turned out, I was made for word processing — my favorite keys are backspace and delete — and I cannot remember what it was like to use a typewriter and edit with an eraser or white-out.
 However, despite the grammar for dummies-type books on my bookshelf, I’m still not a grammarian.

-I have to give Bill McGee all the credit for launching me into the creative world of author/publisher/marketing – even if I was reluctant to be launched.
-With Bill’s passing in October 2019, this world is going to be my lifeline as I learn to fly solo and become the “solopreneur” of our small press.
+Bill McGee gets all the credit for launching me into the creative and oft times frustrating world of author/publisher/marketing.
+With Bill’s passing in October 2019, this world will be my lifeline as I assume the role of “solopreneur” of our small press.

 I have a lot of writing projects in various stages of development… however, a little mystery goes a long way, so we’ll see what transpires.

-Sandra V. McGee is a member of Western Writers of America (WWA), California Writers Club, and Bay Area Independent Publishers Association (BAIPA).
+Sandra V. McGee is a member of Western Writers of America, California Writers Club, and Bay Area Independent Publishers Association.
 Her feature stories have appeared in Precious Metal (National Automobile Museum, The Harrah Collection), True West, and Roundup (Western Writers of America).
 She has a B.A. in Music from the University of California, Berkeley.
 She dislikes using her middle initial, but found it necessary due to the numerous Sandra McGees in Google search engine results.
 When not writing, Sandra’s passions are movies from the 1930s and ’40s, and classical ballet.